 Credit cards scare people, annual fees scare people – but like many things in life, it’s all about how you use them.
-Regardless how steep the annual fee, the best travel credit cards can help travellers come out far ahead on their annual travel expenses, while opening up new levels of service and luxury too.
+Regardless of how steep the annual fee, the best travel credit cards can help travellers come out far ahead on their annual travel expenses while opening up new levels of service and luxury too.
 Here are the best UK travel credit card options in 2019, whatever type of traveler you are.

 Not sure whether you need airline miles or hotel points?
 This card is one of the most flexible on the UK market, with the ability to create Amex, Virgin, Emirates, Hilton and other points instantly, but with the added safety of being able to transfer your points to many different airline or hotel programs, rather than commit to one.

 Amex Gold cardmembers earn 3x points when they book with Amex Travel, 2x points when they book flights directly with an airline and earn 2 lounge passes each year.

 Good for: Non to semi-frequent travellers who don’t often book business class flights outright.

 Annual fee: Waived for the first year. £140 after that.

 Sign up Bonus: 20,000 American Express Membership Rewards Points after £2k in the first 3 months.
 10,000 bonus points each year you spend £15,000 in a year, for at least 25,000 points a year ongoing.
 Plus, earn 9,000 points for every friend you refer.